 Failure of our internal controls over financial reporting and future changes in accounting standards may cause adverse unexpected operating results, affect our reported results of operations or otherwise harm our business and financial results.
 Our management is responsible for establishing and maintaining effective internal controls over financial reporting.
 Internal controls over financial reporting is a process to provide reasonable assurance regarding the reliability of financial reporting for external purposes in accordance with accounting principles generally accepted in the United States.
 Because of its inherent limitations, internal control over financial reporting is not intended to provide absolute assurance that we would prevent or detect a misstatement of our financial statements or fraud.
-Any failure to maintain an effective system of internal control over financial reporting could limit our ability to report our financial results accurately and timely or to detect and prevent fraud.
+Any failure to maintain an effective system of internal control over financial reporting financial results accurately and timely or to detect and prevent fraud.
 A significant financial reporting failure or material weakness in internal control over financial reporting could cause a loss of investor confidence and decline in the market price of our common stock.

 A change in accounting standards can have a significant effect on our reported results and may affect our reporting of transactions before the change is effective.
 New pronouncements and varying interpretations of pronouncements have occurred and may occur in the future.
 Changes to existing accounting rules or the questioning of current accounting practices may adversely affect our reported financial results.
-Additionally, our assumptions, estimates and judgments related to complex accounting matters could significantly affect our financial results.
-Generally accepted accounting principles and related accounting pronouncements, implementation guidelines and interpretations are highly complex and involve many subjective assumptions, estimates and judgments by us.
+Additionally, our assumptions, estimates and judgments related to complex accounting pronouncements, implementation guidelines and interpretations are highly complex and involve many subjective assumptions, estimates and judgments by us.
 Changes in these rules or their interpretation or changes in underlying assumptions, estimates or judgments by us could significantly change our reported or expected financial performance.